 Bald Eagles are nesting in Tomball!

 The following FaceBook group has all kinds of information on the pair of bald eagles that are nesting in Tomball.
 They are present between late September and May every year as they raise their eaglets.
 If interested, please join the FaceBook group below (make sure to read & agree to ALL FOUR rules of the group) and you will enjoy the information and photos from many local bird watchers who go out to follow the lives of our local eagles!

 Join these FREE Local Birding Field Trips

 There are many local bird clubs and Nature Centers in the Greater Houston area that offer free field trips.
 Everyone interested in birds, regardless of skill level, is welcome to join these birding field trips.
 Following are some examples of free birding field trips around the Houston area:

-- First Saturday Bird Walk at Jesse Jones Park occurs from September through June on the first Saturday of the month.
+- First Saturday Bird Walk at Jesse Jones Park occurs every first Saturday of the month.
 As of early 2023, this bird walk is now a Houston Audubon sponsored bird survey.
-Join Jones staff members John Carey and Alicia Mein-Johnson or volunteer guide at Jesse Jones Park & Nature Center for a free bird walk beginning at 7:45 a.m.
+Join Jones staff members John Carey and Alicia Mein-Johnson or volunteer guide at Jesse Jones Park & Nature Center for a free bird walk beginning at 8 a.m.
 Take an early morning glimpse at the park’s bird life.
 Make sure and bring your binoculars and (optionally) a field guide.
 If you wish, you can confirm the date and time by calling the park at 281-446-8588 or by checking the Jones Park web site’s program guide and calendar, but no reservations are required.
 The park is located located in north Harris County off of FM1960 between I45 and Highway 59 (I69) at 20634 Kenswick Drive, Humble, Texas 77338.